 Hazard Analysis and Critical Control Points (HACCP)

-HACCP is a systematic, science-based technique, which identifies specific hazards and control measures to ensure the safety of food produced.
+HACCP is a systematic, science-based risk analysis technique, which allows Food Business Operators to identify specific food safety hazards and control measures to ensure the production of safe food.
 Focusing on prevention, it can accommodate changes including equipment design and processing procedures.

 Today’s environment is filled with intense scrutiny but being competitive means never standing still.